reidiiius/kolmogorov/README.md

 :

-    ocaml chaitin.ml all | sensible-pager
+    ocaml chaitin.ml --all | sensible-pager

 ---